spywhere/plug.nvim/docs/extensions/api.md

   name = '',
   -- a boolean value to indicated if this plugin will be lazy loaded lazy = false,
-  -- a table of plugin options that will be passed to vim-plug options = nil,
+  -- a table of plugin options that will be passed to plugin manager options = nil,
   -- any other key that the user might set during setup }